Ladvien/ladvien.github.io/_posts/2020-05-10-arduino-conveyor-belt-driver.md

 ```cpp
 motorState->next_step_at = micros() + microSecondsDelay;
 ```
+`micros()` is built into the Arduino ecosystem.
+It returns the number of microseconds since hte program started.

+* micros()

 The `next_step_at` is set for *when* we want the this specific motor to take its next step.
 We get this number as the number of seconds from the programs start up, plus the delay we want between each step.
 This may be a bit hard to understand, however, like stated, it's key to the entire program working well.
 Later, we will update `motorState->next_step_at` with when this motor should take its _next_ step.
 This "time to take the next step" threshold allows us to avoid creating a blocking loop on each motor.

 For example, the wrong way may look like: